Strong winds, steep terrain hamper crews battling Los Angeles area's first major fire of the year

 Low humidity and gusts around 50 mph (80 kph) were expected throughout the day, and winds could pick up speed after sundown, warned the National Weather Service office for Los Angeles.

-About 75 miles (120 kilometers) to the east, the 2-square-mile (5-square-kilometer) Hesperia Fire forced road closures and prompted evacuation warnings after it broke out Saturday near mountain communities in San Bernardino County.
-The blaze was 7% contained Sunday.
+About 75 miles (120 kilometers) to the east, the nearly 2-square-mile (5-square-kilometer) Hesperia Fire forced road closures and prompted evacuation warnings after it broke out Saturday near mountain communities in San Bernardino County.
+The blaze was 20% contained Sunday evening.

 Associated Press writer Christopher Weber in Los Angeles and radio reporter Julie Walker in New York contributed to this report.